DE

 Future topics at ceramitec

 The development of high-performance ceramic materials is still in its infancy.
-At ceramitec, you will get an overview of the rapid development, the current status of application-oriented research, and application areas of the future.
-Find out about the latest trends and topics in this growth market.
+At ceramitec, you will receive a comprehensive overview of the rapid development, the current status of application-oriented research and future areas of application.
+In addition to traditional applications, innovative uses for polymer ceramics and ceramic polymers will also be presented.
+Take the opportunity to find out about the latest trends and topics in this growth market and make contacts with leading experts and companies in the industry.

 What are high-performance ceramic materials?